Common Mistakes People Make During a Divorce

 Divorce may be one of the most difficult things you ever have to go through, so you shouldn’t be too hard on yourself if you make a few mistakes along the way.
 However, taking active steps to avoid these common mistakes can help you streamline the divorce process and minimize your stress.

 If you’re ready to discuss your divorce in greater detail and make a plan, we’re ready to help.
-Call Wilkins, Bankester, Biles & Wynne at 251-937-7024 to schedule a consultation now.
+Call Wilkins, Bankester, Biles & Wynne at 251-937-7024 to schedule a consultation with our divorce lawyers now.

 1. Let Their Feelings Get the Best of Them